Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 #### Handle notification taps

-When the user taps on the status bar notification of a message received through Catapush, the `PendingIntent` you created in the `Catapush.setNotificationIntent(IIntentProvider)` method will be sent to the `Activity` you set as target.
+When the user taps on the status bar notification of a message received through Catapush, the `PendingIntent` you created in the `Catapush.setNotificationIntent(IIntentProvider)` method will be sent to the `Activity` you set as the `Intent` target.

-In your `Activity` implementation you'll need to handle this `Intent` in the `onCreate` and `onNewIntent` callbacks like this:
+In your target `Activity` implementation you'll need to handle this `Intent` in the `onCreate` and `onNewIntent` callbacks like this:
 ```java
 @Override
 protected void onCreate(Bundle savedInstanceState) {